siyon973/data-enterprise/README.md

 # Academic Project

-This repository contains a Jupyter Notebook created for [Course Name] at [University Name].
+This repository contains a Jupyter Notebook created for data analytics at BSBI.
 It is intended solely for grading purposes and is not open for public use or distribution.

 ## Usage